AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/manage-document-approvals/create-a-document-approval.md

 # Create a document approval request

 You can request approval from other users or teams for a document in Adobe Workfront, or request they review a document without needing to approve it.
-You can also request document approvals from people without Workfront accounts if your Workfront administrator has enabled this capability, as described in [Configure system security preferences](../../administration-and-setup/manage-workfront/security/configure-security-preferences.md).

 ## Access requirements